Table of Contents

 - There is development in optimum growing techniques.

-Pomologists are in charge of harvesting, trimming, and transplanting plants and monitoring the growth of various fruit and nut trees.
-Simultaneously, pomologists are investigating new methods of producing environmentally friendly crops.
+Pomologists harvest, trim, and transplant plants and monitor the growth of various fruit and nut trees.
+Simultaneously, they investigate new methods of producing environmentally friendly crops.

 Pomologists also investigate fertilization and replanting techniques to determine the most effective in keeping plants healthy and active.
 Pests, infections, diseases, and extreme weather conditions are all examined similarly.